SilentSpud/cardo/README.md

 ### If you are a developer

 It's also nice if you want to improve the app.
-The stack is Tauri v1 + React + Typescript + Tailwind.
+The stack is Tauri v2 + React + Typescript + Tailwind.

-To install dependencies `pnpm i` command should be enough.
+To install dependencies `bun i` command should be enough.
 To setup a Tauri development environment check their [docs](https://tauri.app/v1/guides/getting-started/prerequisites), are pretty good.
 In [tauri-conf.json](/src-tauri/tauri.conf.json) you should remove the updater configuration and windows certificate settings, or you will experiment errors of missing private key / certificate.

 Be free of summiting a PR if you get something good!